-The U.S. Department of Homeland Security (DHS) has announced the termination of Temporary Protected Status (TPS) designations for nationals of Sudan, Nicaragua, Haiti, El Salvador, Nepal, and Honduras; and the termination of DED for Liberia.
+The U.S. Department of Homeland Security (DHS) has announced the termination of Temporary Protected Status (TPS) designations for nationals of Sudan, Nicaragua, Haiti, El Salvador, Nepal, and Honduras and the termination of DED for Liberia.
 In the wake of these termination decisions, several different cases have been filed in U.S district courts.
 The basis of most challenges is that the decisions stemmed from racial discrimination, violated required Immigration and Nationality Act (INA) and Administrative Procedures Act (APA) procedures, and infringed on the Constitutional rights of TPS beneficiaries.
 In addition, one lawsuit has been filed seeking to expand the rights of certain TPS beneficiaries to adjust to lawful permanent residence status in the United States despite having initially entered without inspection.
 A brief summary of each case follows.

 NAACP v.
 DHS – On January 24, 2018, the National Association for the Advancement of Colored People sued DHS in U.S. District Court for the District of Maryland.
 The Plaintiffs allege that the November 2017 decision to rescind TPS for Haiti was intended to discriminate against Haitian immigrants because of race and/or ethnicity in violation of the Due Process Clause of the Fifth Amendment.
 According to the complaint, DHS failed to undertake a careful review of the conditions in Haiti (including severe problems related to housing, food security, infrastructure, public health, access to health care, and gender-based violence) following the 2010 earthquake that warranted Haiti’s original TPS designation and subsequent extensions.
 The complaint cites various examples of the current Administration’s overt bias against immigrants of color, and Haitians in particular.
-On April 17, 2018, Plaintiffs filed an amended complaint; Haitian Women for Haitian Refugees and the Haitian Lawyers’ Association joined in the suit.
+On April 17, 2018 Plaintiffs filed an amended complaint; Haitian Women for Haitian Refugees and the Haitian Lawyers’ Association joined in the suit.
 Plaintiffs seek to enjoin the defendants from implementing the TPS termination decision.
 On March 12, 2019, the lawsuit survived a motion to dismiss filed by the government.

 Casa De Maryland, Inc. v.
 Trump – TPS recipients from El Salvador and CASA de Maryland challenge the DHS’ termination of TPS for El Salvador, alleging violation of the Equal Protection and Due Process Clauses, the INA and the APA.
-This suit was filed in the U.S. District Court for the District of Maryland on March 23, 2018, and seeks injunctive relief and a declaratory judgment.
+This suit was filed in the U.S. District Court for the District of Maryland on March 23, 2018 and seeks injunctive relief and a declaratory judgment.
 Plaintiffs argue that the decision to end TPS for El Salvador was based not on a change in conditions in El Salvador, but rather on discrimination toward Latino immigrants on the basis of race, ethnicity, and/or national origin based on President Trump’s comments.
 The administration moved to dismiss this suit in June and a hearing on this motion was held on September 12, 2018.
 On November 28, 2018, the court dismissed the Plaintiffs’ INA claim but held that the remaining claims may go forward.

 Bhattarai et al v.
 Nielsen – On February 10, 2019, six TPS holders and two U.S. citizen children of TPS recipients filed a class action lawsuit against DHS in the U.S. District Court in the Northern District of California.
 The Plaintiffs allege that the terminations of TPS for Honduras and Nepal were a sudden and unexplained departure from decades of consistent standards and practices in violation of the APA; violate the Fifth Amendment’s Due Process right against arbitrary government invasion of personal liberty; and violate equal protection because they were motivated by intentional racial and national-origin animus against TPS holders.
 The Plaintiffs also contend that the termination decisions violate the substantive due process rights of TPS holders’ school-aged U.S. citizen children who are forced to make the “intolerable choice” of either departing the U.S. or living without their parents.
 The case seeks to vacate the TPS terminations for Honduras and Nepal and enjoin the Defendants from implementing these decisions.
 On March 12, 2019, Judge Edward Chen signed an order linking this case to the preliminary injunction in the Ramos v.
 Nielsen case and preventing DHS from implementing termination of TPS for Hondurans and Nepalis while the case is resolved on its merits.
-DHS published steps it is taking to comply with the injunction in Federal Register Notices to automatically extend TPS and work authorization for current Nepali and Honduran TPS holders, on or before May 10, 2019 and November 3, 2019.
+DHS published steps it is taking to comply with the injunction in Federal Register Notices issued on May 10, 2019 and November 3, 2019.
 Currently, an automatic extension of TPS for Hondurans and Nepalis is in place through January 4, 2021 unless the Ramos injunction is overturned.